Thursday, December 10, 2015

 Catholics USA

-of the Immaculate Conception, Washington DC,"
+"Basilica of the National Shrine of the Immaculate Conception, Washington DC," by Alchavers21 via Wikimedia Commons |

 In the formation of our nation, there are three groups of inhabitants: the natives; the colonists, who came principally from Spain, France, and England; and the slaves, who were brought here principally from Africa.
 Then, in our new nation, there are among the inhabitants citizens under George Washington, and this extended to slaves under Abraham Lincoln.
 Finally, there are inhabitants who are pioneers, extending frontiers, and immigrants, enriching our population with people from all races, continents, and nations.
 Rightly our national motto is "E Pluribus Unum": from many, one.